bianchimro/bootstrap-datepicker/README.md

-# Home
+# This fork

-This is a fork of Stefan Petre's [original code](http://www.eyecon.ro/bootstrap-datepicker/);
+This is a fork of the [github version](https://github.com/eternicode/bootstrap-datepicker) by @eternicode of bootstrap-datepicker, which in turn is based on Stefan Petre's [original code](http://www.eyecon.ro/bootstrap-datepicker/)

-thanks go to him for getting this thing started!
+I created this fork to add validations functions to datePicer, as I need it in a project I am working on.

-Please note that this fork is not used on Stefan's page at this time, nor is it maintained or contributed to by him (yet?)
+It basically adds the "validations" key to available options, and a setValidation function.

 # Example